 Some people who owe more than $1,000 in additional tax at the end of the year are not required to make quarterly estimated tax payments.

 - If you had zero tax liability in the previous tax year, you are not required to make quarterly estimated tax payments in the current tax year.
-For example, if last year you were a undergrad or grad student with no income/a low enough income that you didn’t owe any income tax, you’re not required to make quarterly estimated tax payments this year.
+For example, if last year you were a undergrad or grad student with a low enough income that you didn’t owe any income tax, you’re not required to make quarterly estimated tax payments this year.

 - If the sum of your tax withholding throughout the year and refundable credits equals or exceeds 90% of the tax you expect to owe this year, you are not required to make quarterly estimated tax payments.
 For example, if your spouse earns the lion’s share of your household income and has a generous amount of tax withheld automatically, your household’s overall tax withholding might be sufficient to exempt you from making quarterly estimated tax payments on your fellowship.